Zhixuan0318/QuickNode-for-Robotics/README.md

 ### ⚔️ Integration Challenges (Technical)

 - **Cross-Industry Integration**: We targets multiple sectors, each with unique robotic automation frameworks and architectures.
-Connecting these systems to the Base blockchain is resource-intensive.
+Connecting these systems to the blockchain layer is resource-intensive.
 To onboard more industries, we aim to introduce Web3 dev tools ecosystem for industrial robotics, an area where the current blockchain space lacks support.
 While this will be a gradual process, it's key to speeding up integration and driving adoption.
 - **Data Privacy and Security**: Handling sensitive data on a public blockchain is a major concern.
 While our current prototype uses an on-off chain reference solution, we are exploring on-chain encryption and zero-knowledge proofs (ZKPs) for better scalability and security.
 - **Scalability**: Layer 2 solution offers improvements in speed and cost, and we already use off-chain methods to reduce traffic.
 Moving forward, we’ll research architectures like microservices, event-driven, and cloud-based systems to enhance AutoBase's efficiency.
 The implementation of QuickNode Streams and QuickNode Functions had brought great improvement on our architecture design which will be bring forward in future advancement.